OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3-ptbr.md

       uri = "https://openbankingbrasil.org.br/"
 %%%

-.# Prefácio  {#Foreword}
+.# Foreword

-The normative version in [English](https://openbanking-brasil.github.io/specs-seguranca/open-banking-brasil-financial-api-1_ID3.html)

-A Estrutura Inicial do Open Banking Brasil (EIOBB) é responsável por criar padrões e especificações necessárias para atender aos requisitos e obrigações da Legislação do Open Banking do Brasil, conforme originalmente delineado pelo [Banco Central do Brasil](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf). É possível que alguns dos elementos deste documento estejam sujeitos a direitos autorais ou patenteados.
-O EIOBB não se responsabiliza pela identificação de qualquer ou todos esses direitos.

-O Financial-grade API 1.0 do Open Banking Brasil consiste nas seguintes partes:
+Este documento também está disponível em [português](https://openbanking-brasil.github.io/specs-seguranca/open-banking-brasil-financial-api-1_ID3-ptbr.html)

+The Open Banking Brasil Initial Structure is responsible for creating standards and specifications necessary to meet the requirements and obligations of the Brasil Open Banking Legislation as originally outlined by the [Brasil Central Bank](https://www.bcb.gov.br/content/config/Documents/BCB_Open_Banking_Communique-April-2019.pdf).
+There is a possibility that some of the elements of this document may be the subject to patent rights.
+OBBIS shall not be held responsible for identifying any or all such patent rights.

+Open Banking Brasil Financial-grade API Security Profile 1.0 consists of the following parts:

 * Open Banking Brasil Financial-grade API Security Profile 1.0
 * [Open Banking Brasil Dynamic Client Registration Profile 1.0][OBB-FAPI-DCR]

-Estas partes são destinados a serem usados com [RFC6749], [RFC6750], [RFC7636], [OIDC], [FAPI-1-Baseline] e [FAPI-1-Advanced]
+These parts are intended to be used with [RFC6749], [RFC6750], [RFC7636], [OIDC], [FAPI-1-Baseline] and [FAPI-1-Advanced]

-.# Introdução  {#Introduction}

-A Financial-grade API do Open Banking Brasil é um perfil OAuth altamente seguro que visa fornecer diretrizes de implementação específicas para segurança e interoperabilidade que podem ser aplicadas a APIs na área de Open Banking do Brasil que requerem um nível de privacidade superior ao fornecido pelo padrão [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced].
-Entre outras melhorias, esta especificação aborda considerações de privacidade identificadas em [FAPI-1-Advanced] que são relevantes nas especificações do Open Banking Brasil, mas não foram, até agora, exigidas por outras jurisdições.

-Embora seja possível codificar um provedor de OpenID e parte de confiança a partir dos primeiros princípios usando esta especificação, o público principal para esta especificação são as partes que já possuem uma implementação certificada do [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] e deseja obter a certificação para o programa Brasil Open Banking.

-.# Convenções Notacionais  {#Notational}
+.# Introduction

-As palavras-chave "*deve*" (shall), "*não deve*" (shall not), "*deveria*" (should), "*não deveria*" (should not) e "*pode*" (may) presentes nesse documento devem ser interpretadas conforme as diretrizes descritas em [ISO Directive Part 2][ISODIR2] observando  seguinte equivalência:

-* "deve" => equivalente ao termo "shall" e expressa um requerimento definido no documento (nas traduções é similar ao termo "must", que pode denotar um requerimento externo ao documento);
-* "não deve" => equivalente ao termo "shall not" e também expressa um requerimento definido no documento;
-* "deveria" e "não deveria"=> equivalente ao termo "should" e "should not" e expressa uma recomendação
-* "pode" => equivalente ao termo "may" indica uma permissão

-Estas palavras-chave não são usadas como termos de dicionário, de modo que qualquer ocorrência deles deve ser interpretada como palavras-chave e não devem ser interpretados com seus significados de linguagem natural.
+The Open Banking Brasil Financial-grade API is a highly secured OAuth profile that aims to provide specific implementation guidelines for security and interoperability which can be applied to APIs in the Brasil Open Banking area that require a higher level of privacy than provided by standard [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced].
+Among other enhancements, this specification addresses privacy considerations identified in [FAPI-1-Advanced] that are relevent in the Open Banking Brasil specifications but have not, so far, been required by other jurisdictions.

+Although it is possible to code an OpenID Provider and Relying Party from first principles using this specification, the main audience for this specification is parties who already have a certified implementation of [Financial-grade API Security Profile 1.0 - Part 2: Advanced][FAPI-1-Advanced] and want to achieve certification for the Brasil Open Banking programme.

+.# Notational Conventions

+The key words "shall", "shall not",
+"should", "should not", "may", and
+"can" in this document are to be interpreted as described in [ISO Directive Part 2][ISODIR2].
+These key words are not used as dictionary terms such that any occurrence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings.

 {mainmatter}

-# Escopo  {#Scope}

-Este documento especifica o método para os aplicativos

-* obterem de maneira segura os tokens OAuth necessários para acesso a dados críticos de acordo com os requisitos do [Open Banking Brasil](https://www.in.gov.br/en/web/dou/-/resolucao-conjunta-n-1-de-4-de-maio-de-2020-255165055);
-* utilizarem o OpenID Connect para identificação do usuário do Open Banking; e
-* utilizarem o OpenID Connect para afirmar a identidade do cliente.

-Este documento é aplicável a todos os participantes do Open Banking no Brasil.

-# Referências normativas  {#Normative}
+# Scope

-Os seguintes documentos referenciados são indispensáveis para a adoção das especificações deste documento.
-Para referências datadas, apenas a edição citada se aplica.
-Para referências não datadas, deve-se aplicar a última edição do documento referenciado (incluindo quaisquer emendas).
+This document specifies the method of

+* applications to obtain the OAuth tokens in an appropriately secure manner for higher risk access to data in a manner that meets the requirements of [Open Banking Brasil](https://www.in.gov.br/en/web/dou/-/resolucao-conjunta-n-1-de-4-de-maio-de-2020-255165055);
+* applications to use OpenID Connect to identify the customer; and
+* applications to use OpenID Connect to assert identity of the customer;

+This document is applicable to all participants engaging in Open Banking in Brasil.

+# Normative references

+The following referenced documents are indispensable for the application of this document.
+For dated references, only the edition cited applied.
+For undated references, the latest edition of the referenced document (including any amendments) applies.

 [ISODIR2] - ISO/IEC Directives Part 2
 [ISODIR2]: <https://www.iso.org/sites/directives/current/part2/index.xhtml